Nintendo Zone: History

 In collaboration with the restaurant chain McDonald's, the service originated in the Kantō, Chūkyō and Kansai regions of Japan.
 Over 1,000 DS Download Stations in Japan were planned to be converted into Nintendo Zones to enable SpotPass communications.
 Nintendo Zone content was available at over 29,000 locations in the United States.
 The service launched in Europe on April 25, 2012 with approximately 25,000 locations.
 Nintendo announced in July 2013 that the service would receive StreetPass enhancements.
-The StreetPass Relay Points system was introduced as part of an firmware update to Nintendo 3DS consoles in August 2013.
-When a 3DS owner visited a Nintendo Zone location, his or her StreetPass data would have been stored there then transferred when another owner visited with the same games.
-The viewer would always remain on even if it is out range of a Nintendo Zone.
+The StreetPass Relay Points system was introduced as part of a firmware update to Nintendo 3DS consoles in August 2013.
+When a 3DS owner visited a Nintendo Zone location, their StreetPass data would have been stored there, then transferred when another owner visited with the same games.
+The viewer would always remain on even when out of range of a Nintendo Zone.

-On December 8, 2011, a 3DS update began that allowed users to access new Nintendo Zones through a variety of new hotspots.
-A press release showed that Boingo Wireless teamed up with Nintendo of America to allow users automatic access to the zone within 42 Boingo-serviced airports within North America.
-This has offered a new range of encounters and features without any additional cost.
+On December 8, 2011, a 3DS update allowed users to access new Nintendo Zones through a variety of new hotspots.
+A press release showed that Boingo Wireless teamed up with Nintendo of America to allow users automatic access to the zone within 42 Boingo-serviced airports in North America.
+This offered a new range of encounters and features without any additional cost.

-In December 2013, a new feature was added on in celebration of National StreetPass Weekend.
-This feature combined and mixed together all Nintendo Zones within North America into one and allowed users who come across a Nintendo Zone to streetpass and exchange data with other 3DS users from all around the continent, as opposed to only those 3DS users who have passed by that specific zone.
+In December 2013, a new feature was added in celebration of National StreetPass Weekend.
+This feature combined all Nintendo Zones within North America and allowed users who come across a Nintendo Zone to StreetPass and exchange data with other 3DS users from all around the continent, as opposed to only those 3DS users who have passed by that specific zone.
 Through this feature, users were able to StreetPass a maximum of 6 users at a time from other parts of North America.
 This feature helped raise awareness about Nintendo Zone and what it could offer to 3DS users.
 It encouraged 3DS users to access a nearby zone in order to meet users from other parts of the continent and to gather more StreetPass relay points.
 Through this feature, many users were able to exchange information and gameplay items with other users.
-It also encouraged interaction between 3DS users who own the same game to initiate item exchanges that each users would be able to take away with them once the events are over.
+It also encouraged 3DS users who own the same game to initiate item exchanges that each user would be able to take away with them once the event ended.

 Locations

-North American Nintendo 3DS users were able to access the Nintendo Zone inside these following places: Best Buy, Home Depot, and CrossIron Mills in Canada; and AT&T Retail Store, and McDonald's in the USA.
+North American Nintendo 3DS users were able to access the Nintendo Zone inside these following places: Best Buy, Home Depot, and CrossIron Mills in Canada; and AT&T Retail Store and McDonald's in the USA.
 Users could find nearby Nintendo Zones by searching for their city or postal code on the Nintendo website.